mohamedelazzouzi1997/formtask/README.md

 #### Simple data table
-for this table we use basic Query builder to fetch latest submited forms and paginate them with [laravel Paginating Query Builder](https://laravel.com/docs/9.x/pagination#paginating-query-builder-results)
+for this table we use basic Query builder to fetch latest submited forms and paginate this data with [laravel Paginating Query Builder](https://laravel.com/docs/9.x/pagination#paginating-query-builder-results)
   ```bash
      $Form_Data = Form::latest()->paginate(5); //table data
 ```